-Join us in June for the Tampa Bay Watch Tarpon Rodeo, Honoring TBW Founding Board Member Ed Alber.
+Join us on Friday, July 17 for the Tampa Bay Watch Tarpon Rodeo, honoring TBW Founding Board Member Ed Alber.
 The Tarpon Rodeo is an all catch-and-release tournament on Tampa Bay to benefit our restoration projects and education programs.
-Anglers launch from the starting point at the Fort De Soto boat ramp for the half day tournament.
+Anglers launch from the starting point at the Fort De Soto boat ramp for the half-day tournament.
 Fish are called in by the boat captain and logged by professional CCA judges.
-The exciting post-tournament Castaway Soirée includes a silent auction, live auction, vendors, and great food and drinks at the TradeWinds Island Resort on St. Pete Beach.
 It’s your turn to bring home the trophy.
 Are you ready to join the hunt for the Silver King?

 Enjoy this recap of the May 31-June 1, 2019 Tarpon Rodeo, below:

 Thank you to all our sponsors, donors, volunteers and guests that supported this year’s Tarpon Rodeo and Castaway Soirée! we raised $120,000+ for our education and restoration programs.